e-h-h/chronoshift.js/README.md

 Any task may be run immediatelly, restarted after being stoped and completelly removed.

-To execute task right now, not after it's delay you should call method runTask:
+To execute task right now, not after it's delay you should call method executeTask:

     //by name:
     cs.executeTask('servant1');